 So, if a second or third COVID-19 “wave” hits or economic aftershocks occur, businesses are able to exit before spending additional precious financial resources.

 Employer of Record’s flexibility also enables businesses to hire one or more employees in multiple markets.
 If a company sees an opportunity in India but also identifies an opportunity in Germany, then it can test both markets with a short-term project in each and then decide whether a longer-term presence makes financial and operational sense.
 In the end, International PEO’s inherent properties make it the most flexible, agile, and cost-effective solution for navigating the most uncertain times witnessed in more than a century.

 Go Global with Confidence

 COVID-19’s impacts will last well beyond 2020—but so will businesses that prepare for a post-pandemic world.
-Velocity Global’s International PEO solution provides businesses the flexibility and expertise needed to navigate uncertainty in more than 185 markets, and the trusted partnership required to take the first confident step.
+Velocity Global’s Employer of Record solution provides businesses the flexibility and expertise needed to navigate uncertainty in more than 185 markets, and the trusted partnership required to take the first confident step.